ncbo/documentation-dev/FirstTry.md

 ## Running from the command line

 This part is not strictly speaking necessary; the goal is to get things running under rubymine.
-But this is my style; I run things on the command line and under rubymine in parellel.
+But this is my style; I run things on the command line and under rubymine in parallel.
+As prerequisites for both the command line and for rubymine, write configuration files (generally based on samples), have the infrastructure up and run `bundle install` before the following commands.

 ### Tests